Show HN: Quadratic – native JavaScript support in a spreadsheet

 Sharing our JS launch with everyone today to see what you build in Quadratic.

-mattlondon 10 months ago
+mattlondon a year ago

 Genuine question: How is this different from Google sheets?
 I don't see much here that I've not already been doing for years in Google sheets (except native python I guess - JS, SQL, fetch() etc has otherwise been there for ages and it's all free)